 - As the icing on this many-layered cake, all the High Elf legendary lords except Imrik have significant faction-wide bonuses in their skill trees or from their quest items, meaning the more of them you successfully confederate the stronger the whole faction gets.
 Tyrion can boost Public Order in every settlement, reduce the upkeep of all armies and recruitment cost of all units, and reduce global recruitment time while adding more slots.
 Alarielle gives more public order, increases the tax rate, and reduces Sisters of Avelorn recruitment time (both local and global) even more while also allowing more liberal use and recruitment of Handmaidens.
 Alith Anar adds a 12% damage bonus to all missile units, which is what most High Elven armies are based around.
 Teclis gives significant bonuses to Mages and Loremasters, making them more likely to succeed at their actions and making those actions cheaper while also making mages widely available.
 Eltharion reduces the cost and increases the speed of wall construction, allowing for rapid fortification, and adds even more global recruitment slots.
 Even Imrik allows for the easier recruitment of more nobles.
 The end result is that fully-confederated High Elves can recruit nearly any hero from nearly anywhere, can materialize full armies of high-level archers with greatly improved damage in very few turns, have more and more successful mages than everyone else, fortify captured territory almost instantly, and almost never have to worry about rebellions, on top of the simple fact they have six Legendary Lords.

 - The Wind of Death spell from the Lore of Vampires is infamous for practically being a "Delete infantry units that are directly hit" button; the overcast version is even able to scythe down Dwarfs.
-Any individual with that spell can expect to rack up hundreds of kills in a battle once infantry units are bogged down in combat, and every faction with access to the Lore of Vampires has a ton of cheap chaff that exists to bog enemies down in combat.
+Any individual with that spell can expect to rack up hundreds of kills in a battle once infantry units are bogged down in combat, and every faction with access to the Lore of Vampires has a ton of cheap, easily replaceable chaff that exists purely to bog enemies down in combat.

 - Walls.
 Not in the player's cities, but in the enemy cities.
 Sieges are noted by most veterans as being especially easy to win once you understand how the AI interacts with walls, because it is very stupid.
 The most important things to know are that towers will always shoot at the closest target in their firing arc and the enemy will almost never come out of the settlement, except when its units are routing.
 This means it's child's play to simply park a lord or hero in front of towers to draw their fire, knock them down with artillery, then move archers or mortars up to shoot the enemies standing on or just behind the walls until you run out of either ammunition or enemies.
-The AI prioritizes having its troops on the walls or behind the gates to maintain control of the zones, even when their towers have been destroyed and the last eight squads got shot to pieces by your forces.
+The AI prioritizes having its troops on the walls or behind the gates to maintain control of the zones there, even when their towers have been destroyed (usually making it pointless to stay on the walls) and the last eight squads got shot to pieces by your forces.
 If that's not enough to win you always have the choice to withdraw, often without suffering a single casualty, then put the city back under siege so the garrison can't replenish any of the losses you just inflicted and attack again next turn with replenished ammunition.
 Once you become good at this it becomes significantly safer and easier to take out a dangerous enemy army that's behind walls than that same army minus the garrison in the open.